Drafting Doncic – The Mavericks’ Future is Bright

 Well, fast forward to draft night.
 Donnie Nelson, the Mavericks General Manager, and owner Mark Cuban pulled off a miracle!
 Phoenix took Ayton, as expected.
 But amazingly, Sacramento passed on Doncic to draft an offense-only big who might not even have 3-point range.
 And then, in a somehow more stunning move, Atlanta agreed to trade their #3 pick for Dallas’ #5 (and a future protected pick)!
 I am unbelievably excited about this turn of events, and am honestly still somewhat in disbelief days later.

 I’m not going to rehash all the reasons Doncic is such an elite prospect; he’s been thoroughly discussed in the media.
-I will link a couple good articles about him though, if you aren’t that familiar:
+Overall, he has remarkable court vision and passing, combined with great size and crafty moves around the basket.
+I will link a couple good articles about him, if you aren’t that familiar with his hype:

 - The Ringer’s Post-Draft Look at Doncic and the Mavs

 - ESPN’s Pre-Draft, In-Depth Background Article on Doncic